gvwilson/fiction/iffy/index.md

 They were halfway across the harbor when a klaxon blared *brrrap! brrrap!*
-Iffy ran to the stern in time to see a flock of drones converge on the pier six over from where the *Guinevere* had been berthed.
+Iffy ran to the stern in time to see a flock of drones converge on a pier halfway around the harbor from where the *Guinevere* had been berthed.
-They swirled in a circle,
-careful to keep their distance from one another.

-A single ship lay alongside the pier, long and low and gray and dangerous---the *Taroona*.
+A single ship lay alongside the pier, long and low and gray and dangerous—the *Taroona*.
 Iffy shaded her eyes with her hand.
-The ship looked like it was casting off, but no, a pair of Marine boats were blocking her path and a platoon of figures in blue were trotting toward the pier.
+The ship looked like it was casting off, but no, a pair of Marine cutters had boxed her in and a platoon of figures in blue were trotting toward the pier.
 She glanced at Wales,
-wondering if this was somehow his doing, but the Canadian's eyes were on the horizon.
+wondering if this was somehow his doing, but the American's eyes were on the horizon.

 They rounded the broken-backed carrier that was Halley's seawall a few minutes later.
 The swell beneath them instantly grew stronger.